Marcia Baila: Background and writing

 Composed by band members Catherine Ringer and Fred Chichin, the song is a tribute to Argentine dancer and choreographer Marcia Moretto, who participated in the band's tours before her death from breast cancer in 1983 at the age of 36.

 With this song, Les Rita Mitsouko received extensive media coverage; indeed, "the music video for the single [was] a success which result[ed] in repeated and enthusiastic broadcastings on the television, the extravagance of the group express[ing] itself as well in concerts as during its cathodic performances."

 Philippe Gautier directed the widely viewed music video that accompanies the song.
 Jean-Paul Gaultier and Thierry Mugler's costumes are featured in the video, as well as Xavier Veilhan's set design and graffiti art from the Figuration libre movement.
 Despite its Spanish title, the lyrics are in French.

 Chart performance

 In France, the song had a long chart trajectory, remaining on the Top 50 charts for 29 weeks.
 It debuted at #33 on April 27, 1985, and climbed regularly until it peaked at #2 for three consecutive weeks.
-(The song "Live is Life" by "Opus" remained at #1 and blocked any further rise in the chart.)
 In all, it spent 17 weeks in the Top Ten.